Matt-Wilshaw/roots-and-shoots/README.md

 **Purpose:**
 - To inspire love of nature, plants, and sustainability.
-- To provide families and young learners with accessible gardening tips and planning tools.
+- To provide families and young learners with accessible gardening tips and planning. tools.
 - To foster creativity and responsibility through engaging plant-care activities.
-- The basics on plant care, watering, and seed planting
+- The basics on plant care, watering, and seed planting.

 ---